Which battery do I need for my fish finder?

 AGM batteries feature a glass mat separator to contain the electrolyte, providing a maintenance-free and leak-proof power solution.
 These batteries are known for their durability and ability to withstand deep discharges, making them suitable for marine environments where fish finders are commonly used.
 They also have low internal resistance, enabling efficient energy transfer.
 Despite their advantages, AGM batteries can be more expensive than lead-acid batteries and can be sensitive to overcharging, which may require the use of a specialized charging system.

 Similar to AGM batteries, gel cell batteries are maintenance-free, spill-proof, and extremely durable.
 They are known for their deep cycling capability, making them an excellent choice for reliable and long-lasting power for fish finders.
 Gel cell batteries offer a slow discharge rate and are resistant to vibration and shock, which is beneficial for marine applications.
 However, they are sensitive to overcharging and may require a specific charging profile to avoid damage.
-Additionally, their initial cost is generally higher than that of lead-acid batteries.
+Additionally, their initial cost is generally higher compared to lead-acid batteries.

 When choosing a battery type for a fish finder, it is important to consider factors such as battery life, water resistance, weight, compatibility, cost, and the specific operating requirements of the fish finder.Thorough research and understanding the pros and cons of each battery type will help you make an informed decision based on your individual needs and preferences.